tylertian123/map2sat/README.md

                         Width of the sampled images.
   --img-height IMG_HEIGHT
                         Height of the sampled images.
+  --randomize-bearing   Specify this flag to randomize the bearing of each
+                        image taken.
   --workers WORKERS     Number of concurrent outgoing requests.
 ```